tcmarino8/Fish-Zooplankton-Risk-Explorer/ReadMe.md

 ### Phenology of Risk
 This visualizes how the probability of a critical population decline (≥90% drop) changes month by month for each fish species across estuarine regions.
+Critical decline risk is calculated using intrinsic growth rate and process error variance estimated using multivariate autoregressive (MAR) models fitted to fish and zooplankton abundance time series.

 - Points scale by the percentage of annual catch
 - Saturated colors = high-abundance months (80% annual catch window)